snehaajoshii/snehaajoshii.github.io/involvement.md

 ## Organizations

-### National / External Organizations
+### National Organizations
-- **WiCyS (Women in CyberSecurity)** – Awarded a competitive scholarship to attend and present my IoMT cybersecurity research at the 2025 WiCyS Conference
+- **Women in CyberSecurity(WiCyS)** – Awarded a competitive scholarship to attend and present my IoMT cybersecurity research at the 2025 WiCyS Conference
 - **ColorStack** – Active member supporting Black and Latinx students in tech
 - **Rewriting the Code (RTC)** – Active member of this women-in-tech community; awarded a scholarship to attend Harvard WECode for two consecutive years
 - **NSBE (National Society of Black Engineers)** – Member supporting Black excellence in engineering and technology

-### School / Campus Organizations
+### Campus Organizations

 - **Phi Eta Sigma Honors Society** – Honors scholar
 - **Marymount University Cyber Club** – CTF competitor and active participant